LoomSDK/LoomSDK/docs/guides/01_Introduction/01_loom_nutshell.md

 stage.addChild(q);
 ~~~

 Every frame, every object on the `Stage` is rendered using the GPU.
-Rendering occurs after LoomScript finishes executing for each frame, so only the last value you set for x, y, etc. takes effect.
+Rendering occurs after LoomScript finishes executing for each frame, so only the last value you set for `x`, `y`, etc. takes effect.
 Having lots of `DisplayObject`s can slow down rendering, although Loom is heavily optimized for performance.

 You can render from textures using `Image`, for instance, try dropping a transparent PNG in the `assets/` folder and modifying the above example so that the first line reads: